Probate Attorneys in Longmont & Thornton

 Losing someone close to you is hard enough without also having to deal with the legal mess that financial institutions and the courts will put you through.
-It is important to have someone in your corner to take the legal weight off of your shoulders so you can focus on what matters in your life.
+It is important to have someone in your corner to take the legal weight off your shoulders so you can focus on what matters in your life.

-The Initial Steps in a Colorado Probate
+The Initial Steps in Probate

 There are many legal issues that need to be handled right away after someone passes away.

-- Obtaining Letters Testamentary or Letters of Administration
+- Obtaining letters testamentary or letters of administration

-- Solidifying your authority as Personal Representative (formerly called an Executor or Executrix)
+- Solidifying your authority as personal representative (formerly called an executor or executrix)

 - Publishing proper notices to creditors

-- Sending out your Information of Appointment to interested persons
+- Sending out your information of appointment to interested persons

 - Handling creditor claims